nishuR31/timestamp/timeStamp.md

 ## Questions

+---

-Q1.
+### Q1.
 Why do we abort T when reading future values

+---

+### Q1.
+Why do we abort T when reading future values
-To keep logical order of older first, younger second.
+> To keep logical order of older first, younger second.

+---

-MCQ: If a younger transaction already wrote X, an older transaction trying to read should
+### MCQ: If a younger transaction already wrote X, an older transaction trying to read should
 A. Read anyway
 B. Abort
 C. Wait
 D. Ignore X

+---

+### MCQ: If a younger transaction already wrote X, an older transaction trying to read should
+A. Read anyway
+B. Abort
+C. Wait
+D. Ignore X
-Correct: B
+> Correct: B

-MCQ: Which timestamp tracks last write
+### MCQ: Which timestamp tracks last write
 A. R_TS
 B. W_TS

+---

+### MCQ: Which timestamp tracks last write
+A. R_TS
+B. W_TS
-Correct: B
+> Correct: B

 ---